0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 > To set up a different query check out the [ZK Query Language section](../verification-library/zk-query-language.md)

-This tutorial is based on the verification of a Claim of Type `KYCAgeCredential` with an attribute `birthday` with a Schema URL `https://raw.githubusercontent.com/iden3/claim-schema-vocab/main/schemas/json-ld/kyc-v3.json-ld`.
+This tutorial is based on the verification of a Credential of Type `KYCAgeCredential` with an attribute `birthday` with a Schema URL `https://raw.githubusercontent.com/iden3/claim-schema-vocab/main/schemas/json-ld/kyc-v3.json-ld`.

-The prerequisite is that users have the [Polygon ID Wallet app](../../wallet/wallet-overview.md) installed and self-issued a claim of type `KYC Age Credential Merklized` using our [Issuer Sandbox](https://issuer-v2.polygonid.me/)
+The prerequisite is that users have the [Polygon ID Wallet app](../../wallet/wallet-overview.md) installed and self-issued a Credential of type `KYC Age Credential Merklized` using our [Issuer Sandbox](https://issuer-v2.polygonid.me/)

 ---
 **Note:** The full executable code related to this tutorial can be cloned from this <a href="https://github.com/0xPolygonID/tutorial-examples/tree/main/on-chain-verification" target="_blank">repository</a>.